 On page 93, Rabbi Dalin argues with little supporting evidence that during the holocaust the Jews fared best in the Roman Catholic countries.
 This flies in the face of the facts.
 See http://JesusWouldBeFurious.Org/Catholic/SaviorsofJews.html, where we show that the Jews fared best in decidedly non-Catholic countries, such as Bulgaria and Japan, two Axis allies of Hitler, and in Denmark, where the non-Catholic authorities refused to participate in the persecution of its Jews.

 One of the main thrusts of Dalin's book is an attempt to shift blame for the Nazi Holocaust, from the Catholic Pope in Rome to the Muslim Mufti in Palestine.

-may well have been a more willing collaborator of Hitler's than was the Pope, the Mufti wasn't able to provide anywhere near the millions of Catholic men, women and even children that the Pope was able to deliver to Hitler in many of the Axis nations.
+may well have been a more willing collaborator of Hitler's than was the Pope, the Mufti wasn't able to provide anywhere near the millions of Catholic collaborators in the many of the Axis nations that the Pope was able to deliver to Hitler .
 The one notable exception was the Balkans.
-But even there, they were the subordinate partners of the Roman Catholic leadership, which directed the effort to persecute and/or exterminate the Jews and the Serbian Orthodox in the Balkans.
+But even there, the Muslims were the subordinate partners of the Roman Catholic leadership, which directed the effort to persecute and/or exterminate their Jewish and Serbian Orthodox neighbors.